liamhan0905/Udacity-Robotics_Software_Engineering/kalman_filter/KF_Cycle.md

 ---
 ## State Prediction

+Recall that state prediction is the estimation that takes place after an inevitably uncertain motion.
 Previously set posterior belief (mean: 27.5, variance: 2.25) now becomes the prior belief.
 This is the best estimate of the robot's current location.
 Next the robot executes a command, move forward 7.5m.
 The result of this motion is a Gaussian distribution centered at 7.5m with a variance of 5m.
 The calculation for posterior mean and variance is shown below.

 <p align="center">
   <img width="600"src="../resources/s_p.JPG">